Student Handbook – Social Media Policy

 The Academy believes social media technologies provide an opportunity for our community to have access to an endless flow of information.
 Social media tools provide students today a method to create content and share this content with a global audience.
 These same tools provide a way for students to collaborate strengthening the content created and deepening relationships through the communication process.
 Appropriate content creation and publishing are critical skills for students today.

 The following outlines the Indiana Academy’s social media policy and expectations.
 Social media refers to online tools and services that allow any Internet user to create, share and publish content.
-Popular social media tools include Facebook, Twitter, LinkedIn, blogs, YouTube, Instagram, Snapchat, and Flickr to name a few.
+Popular social media tools include Facebook, Twitter, LinkedIn, blogs, YouTube, Instagram, Snapchat, TikTok, and Flickr to name a few.

 To maintain a safe and productive living and learning environment, the Indiana Academy requires all students who access or create social networking sites through BSU/Academy networks (LAN or WIFI) or other wireless/Internet provider to know and abide by the following: